MicrosoftDocs/power-platform/power-platform/admin/wp-environments.md

 The default environment is also the only place you can currently create gateways to connect to on-premises resources.
 So, if you have an application that needs on-premise resources the app, its connector and the gateway must be created and run from your organization’s default environment.
 It is planned to allow creation of gateways in the non-default environments in the future.

-Another unique consideration of the default environment is you can’t create a Common Data Service for Apps database in the default environment.
+Another unique consideration of the default environment is you can’t create a Common Data Service database in the default environment.
 This however will be supported in the future.

 ## Environment regions

 When you create an environment, you will pick a geographic location.
-Application components, including the CDS database will reside in that region.
+Application components, including the Common Data Service database will reside in that region.
 Generally, you will want to choose a location closest to the majority of your users that will be using applications in the particular environment.
 If you are connecting to other existing external resources, you should consider their location as well.
 You should also consider any data residency issues when choosing a location.

 ![Regions](media/regions.png "Regions")